Old Ebbitt Grill: Oyster Riot

 Oyster Riot is an annual oyster eating event held at Old Ebbitt Grill each November on the weekend before Thanksgiving.
 Although originally a four-hour, all-you-can eat and drink event held on one day, by 2011 Oyster Riot had expanded to a three-day event held on Friday, Saturday, and Sunday.

-The first Oyster Riot was held in October 1995 to promote Old Ebbitt Grill's oyster bar.
+In October 1995, the first Oyster Riot was held to promote Old Ebbitt Grill's oyster bar.
 The oyster bar served 15 to 20 different varieties of oyster, and matched them with seven to 10 different types of wine.
 Oyster Riot proved wildly popular.
 In 2007, the event sold every ticket in 38 minutes.

+Environment

-In 2010, Old Ebbitt Grill joined the Shell Recycling Alliance, a project of the Oyster Recovery Partnership, anonprofit helping to restore oyster populations in the Chesapeake Bay.
+In 2010, Old Ebbitt Grill joined the Shell Recycling Alliance, a project of the Oyster Recovery Partnership, a nonprofit helping to restore oyster populations in the Chesapeake Bay.
 Old Ebbitt Grill donates its used oyster shells to the alliance, which plants baby oysters, known as "spat", on the shells and deposits them in the bay.
 The restaurant donated about 14,000 oysters a week to the alliance in 2010.

-Old Ebbitt has long composted its food waste, but oyster shells are not compostable and before 2010 were thrown out as garbage.
+Old Ebbitt has long composted its food waste.
+Oyster shells are not compostable and before 2010 were thrown out as garbage.
 To help the Shell Recycling Alliance, Old Ebbitt Grill introduced a new element to its Oyster Riot, a Saturday afternoon event known as "Matinee Riot."
 Held at noon, a portion of the proceeds are donated to the Oyster Recovery Partnership.

 Popular culture

 Old Ebbitt Grill was featured in the 1993 film In the Line of Fire.
 An exterior scene was shown and then Clint Eastwood and John Mahoney were shown sitting at Grant's Bar inside.
 A plaque referencing this film is on the wall in Grant's Bar.

-Old Ebbitt Grill is mentioned by fictional White House staffer Sam Seaborn in Season 3, Episode 19 of the television show The West Wing.
-Sam suggests the restaurant for a lunch meeting location, but is rebuffed and has the meeting at the fictional Patrick's instead.
+Old Ebbitt Grill is mentioned by fictional White House staffer Sam Seaborn in Season 3, Episode 21 of the television show The West Wing.
+Sam suggests the restaurant for a lunch meeting location.

 Alex Kapranos, lead singer for the Scottish rock band Franz Ferdinand, included an entry on Old Ebbitt Grill in his 2006 book, Sound Bites: Eating on Tour With Franz Ferdinand.

 Old Ebbitt Grill is mentioned in the novels Path of the Assassin by Brad Thor, The Outlaws by W.E.B.
 Griffin and William E. Butterworth IV, The Pravda Messenger by Robert Cornuke, The Athena Factor by W. Michael Gear, House Justice by Mike Lawson, The Green Trap by Ben Bova, The Widening Gyre by Robert B. Parker, and Winter of the World by Ken Follett.